 Children’s Fund Grant Opportunities

 One of the main purposes of the Children's Fund of School Psychology, Inc. (CFSP) is to provide grants in support of projects that benefit children and families.
 Grants are only available to current, retired, and/or trained school psychologists, and limited to one per year.
 Graduate students who are in their practicum or internship in school psychology also qualify.
 You must be a member of the CFSP to qualify for a grant.
+The exception is Disaster Relief Mental Health grants which does not require membership.
 To become a member, sign up here and make payment of $20 or send a check made out to the Children’s Fund (or CFSP) and send to PO Box 251, Edmonds, WA 98020.
 We will gladly accept your membership fee as well as your added donation to help fund grants.

 Children’s Basic Needs/Mental Health Practitioner

 Basic Needs Grants are designed to meet the specific needs of children and youth that are not currently being met.
 Funding is available for one such grant per year and is currently at a maximum rate of $300.
 Examples of items meeting grant criteria include clothing, food, eyeglasses, school supplies, dental work, etc.